Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/ModulesAndPackages.md

 }
 ```

 The three main functions may coexist in the same file.

-The `nodeMain` function runs when you run your executable.
+The `nodeMain` function runs when you run your executable,

-The `browserMain` function runs in the browser.
+the `browserMain` function runs in the browser, and

-The `buildMain` function runs when you build your program.
+the `buildMain` function runs when you build your program.

 The `system` parameter is an object that lets you do I/O in the target system.